-Each year I ask the Childhood 101 Facebook community for their Christmas movie suggestions and this year I decided to tally up the results to find the 15 best Christmas movies for kids, as voted by kids and parents of our community.
+Each year I ask the Childhood 101 Facebook community for their Christmas movie suggestions and this year I decided to tally up the results to find the 15 best family Christmas movies, as voted by the kids and parents of our community.

 This fun list of family friendly Christmas movies is listed as a countdown, with number 1 being the most popular of all.
 I love that it includes popular classics alongside newer releases, with both animated Christmas movies and live action films represented as well!

 There are many on this list that are especially good choices for families with young children but I would suggest checking out the reviews on the Common Sense Media website for any titles that you are unfamiliar with.
 I really like the level of information they provide about each movie in their reviews, plus they give age recommendations from parents and children too.
 Each movie listed below is linked to an Amazon store page – these are affiliate links and I may earn a small commission from qualifying purchases.

 15 Best Family Christmas Movies

 15. A Charlie Brown Christmas: Christmas lights may be twinkling red and green, but Charlie Brown has the holiday blues!
 To get in the holiday spirit, he takes Lucy’s advice and directs the Christmas play.
 But what’s a Christmas play without a Christmas tree?
 But everyone makes fun of the short, spindly tree Charlie Brown brings back – until the real meaning of Christmas works its holiday magic!

 14. Santa Claus is Coming to Town: After being discovered by a family of elves, baby Kris is raised by the Kringles and grows up to become a toymaker.
 Wanting to share his toys with the children of Sombertown – a town where toys are banned, Kris must overcome the unkind Winter Warlock and ill-tempered Mayor, Burgermeister Meisterburger, to bring joy to the families of Sombertown.